 A bankruptcy may be listed on your credit report for up to 10 years and there is a good chance your credit score will be rather low until you take the necessary steps to rebuild your credit.

-For an overview and explanation of your credit standing after bankruptcy, check out the Credit Report Card.
+For an overview and explanation of your credit standing after bankruptcy, check out the free Credit Report Card.
 You’ll also get a free look at your credit scores.

 Rebuilding your credit after bankruptcy takes patience, persistence and a steady stream of monthly on-time payments.

 A low-limit credit card is a great way to start.
 But because of the bankruptcy on your credit file, you’ll need to think small when applying for credit cards.
 After bankruptcy, you may not qualify for a run-of-the-mill consumer credit card.
 But you do have other post-bankruptcy credit card options.

 A secured card is a good way to go if you’re coming out of a bankruptcy.

 With a secured card, you make a deposit into a savings account and this deposit then secures a line of credit.
 The credit limit on a secured card is generally the amount of the deposit, minus any fees.

 So if you make a $300 deposit on a secured card with an annual fee of $29, your credit limit would be $271.